-If you are not satisfied with the results, you may file an appeal with the President’s Office.
+If you are not satisfied with the results, you may file an appeal with the Campus Director's Office.
 The appeal should be in writing and contain your name and phone number.
 You should summarize the steps you have taken to remedy the situation and indicate why the results are not satisfactory.
 You will be provided written results of the appeal within ten class days from the date the appeal is received.

 Students may, at their own expense, engage an attorney or agent to represent them during the complaint process.